commons-app/apps-android-commons/README.md

 **Note**: Currently uses a bunch of dependencies that are staged at `yuvi.in/blog/maven`.
 Will be migrated to either [Maven Central][4] or a Wikimedia staging server soon.

-## Set Up Android Studio or IntelliJ for Commons Android App Development ##
+## Set Up IntelliJ or Android Studio for Commons Android App Development ##

 ### Import and Compile Commons Android App ##

 [Download IntelliJ][6] or [Download Android Studio][7].

 1. Clone the repository.
 2. Open IntelliJ/Android Studio.
-Ensure Maven integration plugin is enabled.
+Ensure Maven integration plugin is enabled (File > Settings > Plugins > Maven integration).
 3. Import Project:
 	File -> Import Project
 	or